-Our June 2012 community service project was a Board Break-a-thon for the Hebron House of Waukesha.
-In conjunction with our DojoFest event on June 26th, American Dojo Black Belts organized & hosted a FUNdraising event for Waukesha county's largest rescue mission.
+Over the past 2 years, our Summer community service project has been a Board Break-a-thon for the Hebron House of Waukesha.
+In conjunction with our DojoFest events, American Dojo Black Belts organized & hosted FUNdraising events for Waukesha county's largest rescue mission.
 Serving over 2,000 people a year, the Hebron House provides 24 hour assistance to those who need a place to stay, a meal, or help securing permanent housing.
 MANY of our students & their families got involved in supporting the Hebron House by signing up to participate as board breakers, or by making pledges & donations.

 Other recent Hartland, WI community involvement.....

 On October 23rd, 2010 American Dojo Martial Arts held a “Break-a-thon” fundraiser at their new Lake Country martial arts studio location in Hartland to benefit 12 year old Jessica Clavette in her fight with AML Leukemia.
 Martial Arts students broke a total of 2,000 boards and raised more than $8,400.00 to help the Clavette family defray medical expenses.

 The following is an excerpt from a press release issued the week prior to the event:

 On the 23rd American Dojo students will compete to break as many boards as they can in 30 seconds.
 All proceeds will go to benefit Jessica’s family and medical expenses.
 Students are encouraged to get sponsors to donate money for each board they can break.